 It all boils down to this- the mind or the body does better with consistency.
 Adapting to any change requires effort, and effort requires energy.
 Would you rather use that energy to improve your fitness/skills or to constant & unnecessary change adaptation.
 An erratic sleep or diet schedule requires too much physical & mental effort.
 But a consistent one keeps your body functioning smoothly.

 All we want to do is go out there play, our hearts out and look good doing it!
 The above basics of diet & activity are just guides to give you an idea or get started.
-A truly skilful endeavour would be complete by putting your heart & soul into fitness and a sport.
-Tell us what you think of this?
+A truly skillful endeavour would be complete by putting your heart & soul into fitness and a sport.
+Want to see how other football enthusiasts are keeping up with their fitness regime & pain management?
+Download the Kool Stories app to become a member of the skill domain of your choice to learn, network and connect with fellow like-minded learners and professionals.
+Join the exclusive #Koolcommunity now.